Car Park Policy

 Details of the vehicle will be recorded and an infringement notice issued.
 The vehicle will be immobilised via the use of a wheel clamp.

 Warning notices advising of wheel clamping and action required by the driver for release will be prominently displayed in accordance with good practice.

 Inside the attached infringement notice will be a ticket, which will enable the recipient to pay the release charge at a Pay-on-Foot station and obtain their clamp release receipt.
 Pay-on-Foot stations accept cash, coins, and credit/debit cards.
 To have a clamp released telephone 028 70124331 and follow the directions provided.
 To maintain equitable and efficient operation and management of University car parks, a firm and consistent approach will be adopted for ALL offenders.

 The University reserves the right to monitor and/or stop any vehicles observed tailgating.
 All such vehicles will be subject to exclusion until the £100 penalty is paid.
 Any excluded vehicle returning onto university premises will also be subject to being clamped until a release fee of £100 is paid.
 Note that the University also reserves the right to exclude permanently from all university premises any vehicles involved in tailgating.

 An appeal procedure is available, however the payment must be made in advance.
 If the appeal is successful the clamping/tailgating penalty will be refunded.
 Appeals should be addressed in writing to the relevant Campus Provost and made within 14 days of being issued the infringement notice

-Car Park and Traffic Management Office/Security Staff are also empowered to move or tow vehicles causing an obstruction or parked in contravention of the parking regulations.
+Car Park and Traffic Management Office/Estates Patrol Staff are also empowered to move or tow vehicles causing an obstruction or parked in contravention of the parking regulations.